Woman in the Dunes: Development

 Prior to the production of Woman in the Dunes, Hiroshi Teshigahara directed Pitfall (おとし穴, Otoshiana), a.k.a.
 The Pitfall and Kashi To Kodomo, which was written by Kōbō Abe.
-Pitfall was Teshigahara's first feature, and the first of his four film collaborations with Abe and Takemitsu.
+Pitfall was Teshigahara's first feature, and the first of his four film collaborations with Abe and composer Tōru Takemitsu.

 Technical details

 With a run time of 123 minutes / 147 minutes (director's cut), the film was shot in 35 mm negative format by Hiroshi Segawa, the director of photography.

 Location

-Woman in the Dunes was shot on location at the Hamaoka sand dunes in Omaezaki, Shizuoka Prefecture, although many sources in English erroneously report that the film was shot in the Tottori sand dunes in Tottori Prefecture.
+Woman in the Dunes was shot on location at the Hamaoka sand dunes in Omaezaki, Shizuoka Prefecture, although many sources in English erroneously report that the film was shot in the Tottori Sand Dunes in Tottori Prefecture.

 Release

 The roadshow version of Woman in the Dunes was released in Japan on February 15, 1964 where it was distributed by Toho.
 The general release for Woman in the Dunes in Japan was April 18, 1964; the film was cut to 127 minutes.

 The film was released in the United States by Pathe Contemporary Films with English subtitles on September 17, 1964.
 The film ran at 127 minutes.
 The film was also featured in the New York Film Festival on September 16, 1964.

 The film was also featured in several other film festivals across the world such as the Cannes Film Festival in France, Adelaide Film Festival in Australia, and Clasicos del Cine Japones in Argentina on November 21, 2000.

 The Criterion Collection released a DVD box set collecting Woman in the Dunes in its original length along with Teshigahara's Pitfall and The Face of Another in 2007.
 This release is now out of print.
 In August 2016, Criterion released the film as a stand-alone Blu-ray with a brand new high definition transfer.